There are only 24 hours in a day, seven days in the week and 365 days in a year, so we can’t — as much as we like to think we can — do it all.

 It can be hard for a significant other to come to terms with the fact that — no matter how hard they try — they will never, ever be the number one in a horse rider’s life.
 They might come a close second (unless you have numerous horses, or a dog) but unfortuately for them, that top slot is already filled.
 While you try to share the love as much as you can, relationships can become increasingly strained due to this four-legged presence.
 The final straw was when you forgot your partner’s birthday but remembered your horse’s…

-Your friends have stopped asking you on group holidays as they know that you’ll either not be able to afford it due to farrier costs, vets bills and show entries, or will definitely prioritise a weekend of competing over a weekend with them.
+Your friends have stopped asking you on group holidays (when we’re not in the midst of a global pandemic) as they know that you’ll either not be able to afford it due to farrier costs, vets bills and show entries, or will definitely prioritise a weekend of competing over a weekend with them.
 Your summer holidays are competitions and/or camps and if you do ever want a day off ,you’ll head to Badminton or Burghley to spectate — you wouldn’t have it any other way.
 Spa breaks aren’t really your thing…

 3. Working out

 Do you really need a gym membership or sports club to stay in shape?
 Daily yard tasks such as mucking out and lugging water buckets means you’re certainly not lacking in any fitness.
 You get your endorphin hits after an incredible lesson and your cardiovascular health only gets better as you run up and down the field trying to catch your horse.

 With horses, any money we earn usually goes in one hand and out the other.
 Saving is pretty much impossible.
 While ‘normal’ people might splurge on a nice bag or new car once their finances are looking healthy, we would rather treat our horses…

 Article continues below…